elswork/GlyphStorm/README.md

 -   Full integration of a trained LiteRT model for behavior classification.
 -   Enhanced particle effects and shaders.
 -   Online leaderboards.

+---

+## 🛸 Credits

+This project was built with **Antigravity**, an agentic AI designed for complex coding tasks by Google DeepMind.